While many people associate a peak garden display with the summer months, there’s no reason you can’t extend the intrigue all year round.

 A garden which is just as inviting in the colder months of the calendar as the warmer ones is integral to maximising the space available to you and creating an area that’s hospitable even when the mercury drops.

-Finally, the choice of the plants you opt for themselves are obviously of paramount importance.
-Selecting a mixture of different species which blossom during different seasons is key to ensuring that there is always a splash of vibrancy in your back yard whatever the month, while colourful grasses and shrubs maintain a base layer of activity right through the year.
+Selecting a mixture of different species which bloom during different seasons is key to ensuring that there is always a splash of vibrancy in your back yard whatever the month, while colourful grasses and shrubs maintain a base layer of activity right through the year.

-To give you some inspiration for the selection, here’s a handful of plants which lend themselves well to a year-round display.
+To give you some inspiration for the selection, here’s a handful of plants that lend themselves well to a year-round display –

 Trees are a great choice for adding texture to your garden, but the paperbark maple (or acer griseum) brings far more than just a sense of structure.

 For one thing, its sizable leaves are an attraction in themselves, especially when they take on a red wine tint during autumn, while the winged fruit which cluster on the branches for much of summer are another point in the plus column.

 But it’s the peeling bark of acer griseum which really sets heads turning and tongues wagging, so place one or two next a pathway for best results.